semaphoreci/docs/docs/score/custom-dashboards.md

 5. Click **Save**.

 After you save, a new Metric chart will appear on the Dashboard.
-It may take up to two days to have data to display.
+It may take up to two days for data to populate the new chart.

 !!! warning "Note: You need to have run a pipeline on the selected branch for data to be gathered and displayed."